MicrosoftDocs/azure-docs/articles/expressroute/maintenance-alerts.md

 ms.author: mialdrid
 ---

-# How to view and configure alerting for ExpressRoute circuit maintenance
+# How to view and configure alerts for ExpressRoute circuit maintenance

 ExpressRoute uses Azure Service Health to notify you of planned and upcoming ExpressRoute circuit maintenance.
 With Service Health, you can view planned and past maintenance in the Azure portal along with configuring alerts and notifications that best suits your needs.
 To learn more about Azure Service Health refer to [What is Azure Service Health?](../service-health/overview.md)